Constituent Database Manager

 What else are you passionate about (outside of work)?

-The farm where my husband and I live (which has been in my family for nearly 100 years), my three grown children, and my granddaughter.
+The farm where my husband and I live (which has been in my family for over 100 years), my three grown children, and my grandchildren.

 If you were to write a book, what would it be about?